johnvenkiah/CI_PP4_John_Venkiah/README.md

 ### Epic 1: Core functionality - User Stories

+1. As a user, I can easily navigate to anywhere of relevance on the site by scrolling to the top of the page and clicking a link

 1. As a user, I can perform a search so that a list of items for sale is generated

 2. As a user, I can refine my search so that the results display items in a specific location or category.